 If you experience a little chip in your tooth, you might not think it’s a big deal.
 But it can actually make a big difference in the appearance of your smile.
 A small chip can be noticeable if it interferes with the symmetry of your smile or causes black space behind the tooth to become visible.

-And once the appearance of your smile is affected, this chip may have a serious impact on your ability to make a good first impression.
+And once the appearance of your smile becomes affected, this chip may have a serious impact on your ability to make a good first impression.
 Your smile is the most important part of your first impression, remembered by more people than your clothes or the words you said.
-And minor chipped teeth can often be corrected quickly using dental bonding, though in some cases porcelain veneers might be recommended.
+We can often correct minor chipped teeth quickly using dental bonding, though in some cases we might recommend porcelain veneers.
+You can learn how to decide between dental bonding and porcelain veneers here.

 If you notice that the sensitivity doesn’t go away as quickly as it started, it could also signal a more serious problem (see below).